 A Better Choice uses a traffic light system to provide easily interpreted information for food and drink providers to follow.
-This ensures that they are supporting food and drink options consistent with the Australian Guide to Healthy Eating, which promotes the consumption of a wide variety of nutritious food from the five food groups everyday.
+This ensures that they are providing food and drink options consistent with the Australian Guide to Healthy Eating.

-A Better Choice sets principles and targets around the food and drink options available from each of the green, amber and red categories (see page 4) so that the food and drinks with the best nutritional value are the most obvious and appealing options.
+A Better Choice sets principles and targets around the food and drink options available from each of the green, amber and red categories (see page 7) so that those with the best nutritional value are the most obvious and appealing options, and there is a balance of the food and drinks available.

 Examples of food and drinks in each of these categories are listed in Appendix 1.